rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

     ], caption: "Backend PCB CAD model" )<backendcadmodel>

-The CAD model of the backend PCB, shown in @backendcadmodel, was imported in ANSYS Workbench 2025 R1.
-The mesh was generated with an element size of 1 mm, and adaptive sizing was used to ensure adequate resolution of local features and mode shapes while maintaining computational efficiency.
+The CAD model of the backend PCB, shown in @backendcadmodel, was imported in ANSYS Workbench 2025 R2.
+The mesh was generated using tetrahedral elements with an element size of 1 mm, and adaptive sizing was used to ensure adequate resolution of local features and mode shapes while maintaining computational efficiency.
 Appropriate element designations were assigned to all components, each with their respective material properties @CoSyBackEndPCB2025.
 The total mass of the model was adjusted so that the simulated PCB weight was approximately 550 grams, matching the actual measured weight of the physical PCB.

 #show figure: set block(breakable: true)